 Understanding households’ investment behaviour

-In the BRISKEE project, the micro level investigation concerns households (see project overview here).
-A large survey of 1,500 to 2,000 households each in 8 EU member states provides deeper insights into households’ investment behaviour and attitudes concerning energy efficiency investments in their homes.
+A large survey of 1,500 to 2,000 households each in 8 EU member states (FR, DE, IT, PL, RO, ES, SE, UK – a total of 15,000 households) was carried out in July/August 2016.
+This representative survey provided deeper insights into households’ investment behaviour and attitudes concerning energy efficiency investments in their homes.

 The aim of the study was to understand the role of the factors behind Implicit Discount Rates (IDRs) for energy efficient technology adoption [LINK TO DISCOUNT RATES PAGES],.
 Realising that the factors behind IDRs are typically blurred and fractional, BRISKEE also provides a comprehensive framework for understanding the underlying factors of the IDR for household adoption of energy efficient technologies.
 This understanding can be used to design better policies that lower the implicit discount rates, and it was used for more accurate energy-demand and macro-economic modelling.

 At the micro level, the BRISKEE project has shown whichof the factors conceptually underlying the implicit discount rates are empirically related with the adoption of various energy efficiency technologies (EET).